teisdbr/winlibrs-docs-test/faq.md

       * If 'G' is the only Motivation Type supplied, then it will be converted to 'N - Not Applicable' when the data is sent to the FBI.
 * NIBRS Reports allow for up to five (5) Bias/Motivation Types.
 Are we supposed to submit multiple Segment 40's to submit multiple Bias/Motivation Types?
   * Unfortunately LIBRS only allows one Segment 40 (Offender) to be submitted for each Offender Sequence Number, and therefore we can only allow the submission of a Single DE 84 - Bias/Motivation type for each Offender.
+* Is it possible to list all Drugs in an Incident as a single Property?
+  * No, only one Suspected Drug Type is allowed for each Property Description Segment (Segment 31), and Property Sequence Numbers (DE P1) are never allowed to repeat unless it’s a Stolen/Recovered Loss Type.
+So each Seized Drug needs to have its own Segment 31 with a unique Property Sequence Number.
+* What's up with Segment 33?
+Is it optional, or should I include it?
+  * Segment 33 should be number two on your list after brushing your teeth twice a day.
+  * We made it Optional to support older RMS systems while they began implementing it, but it should be considered as required.
+At some time in the future it will likely become mandatory, so if you are in the earlier stages of your RMS development it'd be best to include it now.

 ____